-This year we have seen manufactures moving towards the cleaner and smoother Stock android compared to the custom UIs we were accustomed to in past.
-10.or E comes with Android v7.1.2 out of the box making it only few devices in the price range with Android v7.1.2.
+This year we have seen manufacturers moving towards the cleaner and smoother Stock android compared to the custom UIs we were accustomed to in past.
+10.or E comes with Android v7.1.2 out of the box making it only a few devices in the price range with Android v7.1.2.
 It is to be upgraded to Android Oreo very soon.
 It supports the Stock Version of Android with very minimum bloat making it a very smooth and responsive device to use.
 I am a big fan of stock Android for its clean and responsive interface.
 I would always pick a device with stock android over the highly customized skinned android of Xiaomi’s, Huawei’s or Samsung’s.

 Break down of the Device in Real World Usage

 Before we dig deep into the various aspects we have to keep one thing in mind.
-The device featured here is a sub ₹ 10000 smartphone, to be specific a ₹8999 smartphone.
+The device featured here is a sub ₹ 10000 smartphones, to be specific a ₹8999 smartphone.
 You have to keep your expectations based on the price and competition in the market.
 The closest competitor of the 10.or E is the Redmi 4 series, which is priced similar but has a smaller 720p display and hybrid slot.

 And if you have used Xiaomi phones in past you will know that MiUi is one of the heaviest skinned UIs on Android.
 In addition, Xiaomi has been very slow in providing android updates.
-In that respect 10.or E are among few devices with android v7.1.2 out of the box.
+In that respect, 10.or E are among few devices with Android v7.1.2 out of the box.

 Pros (Things That I Liked About the Device)

 I loved the build quality of the device, enclosed within a full metal aluminum body with rounded edges.
-This provide for a very sturdy grip and comfortable one hand usage.
-While the back is sort of matte finish making it a good-looking device in this price point.
-It was not very slippery and comfortable to hold for a device with 5.5″ screen.
+This provides for a very sturdy grip and comfortable one hand usage.
+While the back is sort of matte finish making it a good-looking device at this price point.
+It was not very slippery and comfortable to hold a device with 5.5″ screen.
 I did not use any case and it never slipped out of my hands (Redmi always slipped).
-It is surprisingly light taking in consideration the 4000 mAh battery inside.
-Although am not very picky at this price range but the chins on this device are bit larger by today’s standards.
+It is surprisingly light taking into consideration the 4000 mAh battery inside.
+Although am not very picky at this price range but the chins on this device are a bit larger by today’s standards.
 I will talk about this later in the cons section.
 Overall, it is better looking than the new Redmi Y1 and almost similar looking to the previous Redmi 4.

 This has to be one of the best screens I have seen on a device in this price range.
 It supports a Full HD screen, which is very rare at this price point.
 The screen is bright and easily readable under direct sunlight.
 However, the display has a warmer tone and is relatively sharp.
 The colors are punchy and have good levels of contrast.
-The screen is protected with a 2.5D gorilla glass 3 making it scratch and small drop resistant.
-Gorilla Glass at this price point is very impressive and it stands out very well in everyday tasks.
+The screen is protected by a 2.5D gorilla glass 3 making it scratch and small drop resistant.
+Gorilla Glass at this price point is very impressive and it stands out very well for everyday tasks.
 I kept my phone without any screen guard in my pocket with keys and coins without any scratch on the face of the device.
 It undoubtedly sports the best budget smartphone display currently in my opinion.

 Qualcomm Snapdragon 430

-Snapdragon 430 is the beast of budget range of processors.
-Most devices in the price range come with a mediatek processor but the SD 430 with its 8 cores can handle intensive tasks very easily.
+Snapdragon 430 is the beast of the budget range of processors.
+Most devices in the price range come with a MediaTek processor but the SD 430 with its 8 cores can handle intensive tasks very easily.
 It can easily play Asphalt Xtreme and Mortal Combat without any issue.
 Minor frame drops can be seen, which is completely fine for the price point.
 Performance won’t be an issue with the device in day to day usage.

 Multitasking and RAM management